 Final Thoughts

-Detox and experiencing withdrawal symptoms can be tough.
+Detoxing and experiencing withdrawal symptoms can be tough.
 You have to prepare yourself for the worst because it’s not going to be an easy ride.
-This is not to discourage you to go through with it but it is something that you should know upfront.
-The more you know about what you’ll be going through during detox, then you’ll be better prepared for it.
+This is not to discourage you from going through with it but it is something that you should know upfront.
+The more you know about what you’ll be going through during detox, the more you’ll be better prepared for it.

 Related article: Suboxone Withdrawal: Timeline, Symptoms, What To Expect